 I installed aluminum L angle to create a shelf in the nose box.
 All hardware used is stainless steel to prevent rust.
 I made wood platforms from 1/4" maple.
 Spacers hold the panels in place but also provide an air gap down the center.
 The upper level holds the sink and sink hose, the collapsible dish pan and bucket (used to collect sink water), my dogs food and water bowl, a saw, and wheel chocks when driving.

 I installed a Rigid Industries A series warm white led light on a 30 degree mount above the sink.
 The light is controlled by a switch in the kitchen box.
 I also attached the stopper to the sink using a stainless steel bead chain.
 I sewed a cover for the manual faucet so it doesn't get covered by dust and mud when driving.
 After our first try out camping trip, I decided to add the aluminum shelf bracket on the side of the nose box to hold a shelf.
 I made the shelf from maple plywood and sealed it with matte outdoor poly.
 The shelf support is attached via a short section of piano hinge.
 This holds the dish pan with soapy water at a comfortable working height when doing dishes and the sink is used for rinsing.
 When camping a towel is placed over the nose box solar panel and a folding drying rack is setup on top of the nose box lid.
 Due to a curvature in the nose box side panel and the requirement that the shelf support not have any curvature, I had to reinforce the shelf bracket with a 1/4" thick aluminum strap on the exterior and interior.
-I purchased the 11 lb (half height) propane tanks and brackets and installed them myself (modification of bracket required details here.)
+I purchased two 11 lb (half height) propane tanks and brackets and installed them myself (modification of bracket required details here.)

 I replaced the water tanks bottom drain plug with a lever valve.
 To protect the valve from rocks I installed a steel plate.
 I put an edge guard on the edge to protect hands from the metal edge.
+I also made a removable spigot that attached to the drain so when camped I can easily get a larger volume of water from the tank at once to fill pots.

 The contents of my previously discussed Camping Kitchen Box are all now in the right side kitchen area of the trailer.